-Born Barbara Joan Streisand on April 24, 1942, in Williamsburg, Brooklyn, to Diana Rosen and Emanuel Streisand.
-Streisand's father was a high school English teacher who died from complications of an epileptic seizure when Barbra was only 15 months old.
+Barbra Joan Streisand was born on April 24, 1942, in Williamsburg, Brooklyn, to Diana Rosen and Emanuel Streisand.
+Streisand's father was a high school English teacher who died from complications of an epileptic seizure when Streisand was only 15 months old.

 At the age of 15, she met Anita and Alan Miller at the Cherry Lane Theater in Greenwich Village.
 Streisand negotiated a deal with the couple; she would babysit for their children in exchange for a scholarship to Alan's acting school.
 It was one of two she simultaneously attended.
 She graduated from Erasmus High in 1959 at the age of 16.
 She was fourth in her class.

-Streisand never attended college.
-She moved to Manhattan in 1960 instead, months after graduating from high school.
+Streisand moved to Manhattan in 1960 months after graduating from high school.
 There, she shared several apartments with friends, including one with actor Elliot Gould, who she wed in 1963.
 They were married for eight years.
 Together the couple had one child, Jason.

 While working office jobs and attending acting lessons, Streisand was encouraged to enter a talent night at a local club.
 She had never taken a singing lesson before.
 The evening was a resounding success, and she soon embarked on a career as a cabaret singer, dropping the middle "a" from her name so that it would stand out.
 Her vibrant soprano soon won Streisand a loyal audience at local clubs, such as the Bon Soir and the Blue Angel.